 Lou also served as co-counsel and obtained a substantial, confidential settlement on behalf of a young boy who suffers from cerebral palsy due to negligent labor and delivery management.
 With tireless preparation, Jim Beasley Jr. and Lou Tumolo identified areas of substandard obstetrics care.
 They also determined a physician and his staff added a false entry into the medical chart.
-Lou relied on his skills and expertise developed as a homicide prosecutor to expose the physician and his staff for this fraudulent entry which significantly strengthened the claim and put their client in a much better position.
+Lou’s skills and expertise developed as a homicide prosecutor exposed the physician and his staff for this fraudulent entry which significantly strengthened the claim and put their client in a much better position.

 Other recent recoveries include a settlement for the family of a young boy killed by the careless operator of a motor vehicle while the boy was riding his bicycle.
 In another wrongful death lawsuit, Lou recovered a substantial, confidential sum for the family of a middle-aged man who suffered a fatal heart attack post-operatively, in the recovery room, due to the physician’s failure to formulate a plan to safely manage the patient’s cardiac history.

 Born and raised in the Philadelphia area, Lou received a Juris Doctorate degree from Rutgers School of Law – Camden and an undergraduate degree from Saint Joseph’s University.
 Outside of the courtroom, Lou serves on the board of directors for a non-profit organization, Programs Employing People.
 Programs Employing People serves nearly 300 individuals with an intellectual disability each year by providing education, recreation, vocational training, and job placement serves.
 He is a member of the Philadelphia Bar Association, Justinian Society, and Philadelphia Trial Lawyers Association.
 Lou is admitted to practice in Pennsylvania, New Jersey, the Eastern, Middle, and Western U.S. District Courts of Pennsylvania, and the United States District Court, District of New Jersey.